hilton/hilton.github.com/presentations/naming-guidelines.md

 We partly accept this guideline, which at least requires an order and thus prevents (apparently) random order.
 However, some enumerations, such as weekdays, have their own non-alphabetical *natural* order.
-Fortunately, we follow guidelines blindly.
+Fortunately, we don’t follow guidelines blindly.

 ### Enumeration Identifier Qualification